Marinos Tzionis

-Marinos Tzionis (Μαρίνος Τζιωνής; born 16 July 2001) is a Cypriot professional footballer who currently plays for Major League Soccer club Sporting Kansas City as a winger.
+Marinos Tzionis (Μαρίνος Τζιωνής; born 16 July 2001) is a Cypriot professional footballer who plays as a winger or as an attacking midfielder for Liga I club UTA Arad and the Cyprus national team.

 Career

 Omonia

 On 26 September 2017, Tzionis signed his first contract as a professional footballer, joining Omonia.

-Tzionis finished the 2017-18 season with just two appearances.
+Tzionis finished the 2017–18 season with just two appearances.
 However, in Summer 2018, the club underwent a change of ownership, and put a large emphasis on youth development.
 This resulted in Tzionis being given more opportunities the following season, which he took advantage of, scoring his first three goals for the club.

-The 2020-21 season proved successful for player and team alike, as Tzionis helped Omonia win the Cypriot First Division for the first time in over a decade.
+The 2020–21 season proved successful for player and team alike, as Tzionis helped Omonia win the Cypriot First Division for the first time in over a decade.
 He scored seven goals in the competition, many of which played a vital role in winning the league.
-In addition, he played his first continental games, including all six of Omonia's games in the 2021–22 Europa League group stage.
+In addition, he played his first continental games, including all six of Omonia's games in the 2020–21 Europa League group stage.

-Tzionis scored his first goal in a European competition on 5 August 2021, in a 1-0 win over Flora Tallinn, in a Europa League qualifier.
+Tzionis scored his first goal in a European competition on 5 August 2021, in a 1–0 win over Flora Tallinn, in a Europa League qualifier.